 One more idea for enjoying the water on a relaxing morning or afternoon is to go kayaking.
 We love to kayak wherever we are.
 It gives a great new view of wherever you are and it’s great exercise.
 Kayaking off-shore of Isla Holbox is both beautiful and a challenge.
 The current is pretty strong flowing past the island, so depending on your starting point and the wind, you could be in for a good workout.

 Tip: always bring water with you, no matter what activity you’re doing.
 Staying hydrated is key to staying healthy and happy.

-The only organized tour I did while on Isla Holbox was with the rest of the crew from our yoga retreat.
+The only organized tour I’ve done on Isla Holbox is the Three Islands Tour.
 A boat picked us up just off shore from our hotel and took us out from the island.
 We almost immediately were greeted by a family of bottle-nosed dolphins that were in a playful mood.
 After observing them for a while (including a baby dolphin!) we moved on rounding Isla Holbox.